kaikue/Oceania-MG/README.md

 	- image reloading (combine with SetWorld)
 	- Consistent block IDs in Resources
 		- Serialize and load blockIDs in World?- only add new mapping if not already present (keeps IDs consistent with adding/removing blocks)
+		- Save & serialize set of block ID mappings and compare it each time game is loaded?- for changed IDs, replace or remove (set to water/air)
 - Set loaded chunk radius x&y based on screen size and scale
 - Performance
 	- Load chunks in background thread (await result, add to loaded chunks or generate when loading finishes)